NECA-IBEW WELFARE TRUST FUND

 The Welfare Trust Fund has entered into an agreement with a Preferred Provider Dental Organization (PPDO).
 You and your dependents may choose dental treatment provided by network providers or non-network providers.
 Network providers have negotiated an agreement with the PPDO to discount prices.
 By using a PPDO provider, you will gain more services for your dental maximum.
 For more information, visit the Guardian Dental website.

 Prescription Drug Benefits are available to all employees and their eligible dependents.
-The Plan’s Prescription Drug Benefits are provided through Express Scripts.
+The Plan’s Prescription Drug Benefits are provided through CVS/Caremark or SilverScript for retirees and their spouses and dependents who are Medicare-eligible.

 Vision benefits are covered by the Welfare Trust Fund.
 Please refer to the Summary Plan Description 2013 for more information.